apache/flink-web/how-to-contribute.md

 Good documentation is crucial for any kind of software.
 This is especially true for sophisticated software systems such as distributed data processing engines like Apache Flink.
 The Apache Flink community aims to provide concise, precise, and complete documentation and welcomes any contribution to improve Apache Flink's documentation.

-- Please report missing, incorrect, or out-dated documentation as a [JIRA issue](http://issues.apache.org/jira/browse/FLINK).
+- Please report missing, incorrect, or outdated documentation as a [JIRA issue](http://issues.apache.org/jira/browse/FLINK).
 - Flink's documentation is written in Markdown and located in the `docs` folder in [Flink's source code repository]({{ site.baseurl }}/community.html#main-source-repositories).
 See the [Contribute documentation]({{ site.base }}/contribute-documentation.html) guidelines for detailed instructions for how to update and improve the documentation and to contribute your changes.

 -----